timbeurskens/timbeurskens.github.io/_posts/2022-03-15-why-sat-solvers.md

 ## Translating to SAT

 We've learned that SAT solvers are made to find satisfying assignments to boolean variables in boolean equations.
 In the N-Queens puzzle we were looking for arrangements of queen pieces on a chess board.
+Could it be that we're trying to solve the same problem?

 There are 64 squares on an 8x8 chess board.
 A square can either contain a queen or not, so we could define 64 boolean variables: one for each square, such that if the variable for a certain square is `true`, there is a queen on that square.
 If we could translate the eight-queens problem to a boolean equation with these variables we could let a SAT solver compute the satisfying assignment for the eight-queens problem.
 Is this possible?

 Yes, here it is: